Health

 The BRS has negotiated discounts with some hospitals for its members and you need to present a valid BRS card to obtain this.
 Please login and see the members section for full details.

 One of our Discount Partners is Azant Insurance, who work with Zirve Sigorta to provide Health Insurance.
-It is now possible to purchase Emergency Stability Health Insurance for our members up to 85 years of age.
-Please click here for details.
+It is now possible to purchase Emergency Stability Health Insurance for our members up to 74 years of age.

 See more